Adarshv0524/microprojects/README.md

-This is the repo for storing my micro projects
+This is the repo for storing my micro projects.